-After the Project was licensed, several additional areas (called "subsequently approved Project areas" in this report) were approved for Project use by Manitoba Conservation and Water Stewardship (now Manitoba Conservation and Climate).
+After the Project was licensed, several additional areas (called "subsequently approved Project areas" in this report) were approved for Project use by the Government of Manitoba (Environment, Climate and Parks).
 This is the third type of Project area.
-Portions of the licensed KIP footprint that have been used for the Project are included as a subsequently approved area.
+Portions of the licensed Keeyask Infrastructure Project (KIP) footprint that have been used for the Project are included as a subsequently approved area.
 These areas primarily include the former KIP start-up camp (which was originally planned as only a temporary camp for the KIP), Borrow Area G-5 and trails that were used to access reservoir clearing areas.

-The trails were evaluated for potential effects by the Project's terrestrial specialists prior to their submission to Manitoba Conservation and Climate, and their locations were modified to alleviate any ecological concerns that were identified at that time.
+The trails were evaluated for potential effects by the Project's terrestrial specialists prior to their submission to the Government of Manitoba , and their locations were modified to alleviate any ecological concerns that were identified at that time.
 Given the modifications recommended by terrestrial specialists, the subsequently approved areas were not a concern from the terrestrial ecosystem health perspective.

 An important consideration for the evaluations of the subsequently approved areas was how these areas would alter predicted cumulative effects, which was largely related to the characteristics of the areas and the amount of the licensed Project footprint that was expected to remain undisturbed at the end of construction.
-It was expected that a large proportion of the licensed Project footprint would remain undisturbed because the EIS intentionally erred on the side of overestimating the amount of habitat loss and disturbance.
-As of September 2020, more than half (56%) of the licensed Project footprint had not been impacted by the Project (ECOSTEM 2020a).
+It was expected that a large proportion of the licensed Project footprint would remain undisturbed because the EIS intentionally erred on the side of caution by overestimating the amount of habitat loss and disturbance.
+As of September 2021, more than half (56%) of the licensed Project footprint had not been impacted by the Project (ECOSTEM 2022a).